RohitKumarGupta10/ADYPU-Chatbot/README.md

 - HTML5, CSS3, JavaScript
 - Netlify (for hosting)

-## Future Enhancement
+## Future Enhancements

 - Dialogflow (for natural language processing)
 - Integrating with OPEN AI
-- Hosting The Chatbot💬 in Google Cloud, AWS and Azure
+- Hosting The Chatbot💬 in Google Cloud, AWS, and Azure

 ## Setup Instructions